Technical Report on: Tripedal Dynamic Gaits for a Quadruped Robot: INTRODUCTION

 \subsubsection{Fault detection}

-A range of potential consequences arise when a quadruped's limb is damaged such as imbalance and limited mobility.
+A range of potential consequences arise when a quadruped's limb is damaged such as imbalance, capsizing, and limited or no movement in any direction.
 Several researchers have approached identifying unanticipated or anticipated failures by first detecting the fault, then selecting a behavior to address it.

 Model-based optimization techniques have frequently been used to diagnose unanticipated faults.
 Past work of this kind monitors the robot's whole body \cite{bongard_resilient_2006, chen_fault-tolerant_2014, cui_fault-tolerant_2022} or its legs only \cite{gor_fault_2018, miguel-blanco_general_2020, zhang_novel_2021}, and flag a sensed change as a fault.
 Optimization methods determine the best reaction to the reported fault.